Framework for Sustainable Investments / Investment Examples

 Promoting the Impact "K" Projects

-To expand our investment in and lend more money to impact-driven projects, we have established the Impact "K" Project, an impact investment certification framework uniquely defined by Japan Post Insurance.
+To expand our investment in and lend more money to impact-driven projects, we have been conducting the Impact "K" Project, an impact investment certification framework uniquely defined by Japan Post Insurance.
 In order to fulfill our fiduciary responsibility to our clients, we will promote impact investment after having carefully examined the impact investment structure, strategy, track record, selection and management status of investees, and IMM* of the management company to whom we entrust the investments.

 <Authorization of Impact "K" Fund ・ Examples>